ekrueger1217/Movie-EDA-Project/README.md

 ![graph2](./images/Genre_Graphs.png)

-3. We will plan our releases for April, July, October, and November, as films released in these months have historically had the highest average ROI's
+3. We will plan our releases for February, April, July, October, and November, as films released in these months have historically had the highest average ROI's
     * Additionally,each year we'll devise a genre based annual launch schedule with family movies released in February; Mystery, Horror, and Thrillers released in April, July, and October; and Musicals relased in November

 ![graph3](./images/ROI_by_month.png)